 "Raw, lo-fi, unedited live recordings, out of tune guitars, everything that are prerequisites of something horrible - truth is, pure beauty.
 These songs are amazingly written, well crafted, catchy, lively, and full of youthful exuberance.
 Honestly, this album is pure brilliance and I'll go as far to say that it is borderline genius.
 (At least for two 17 year old kids in a garage and over the span of a 1 month, I think so)..."

-But what stands out the most, is their natural understanding and use of melody that all seem so ritually familiar yet modernly fresh...
-Thus bringing on the Lennon/McCartney & Simon/Garfunkel comparisons.
+But what stands out the most, is their natural understanding and lack of standardized rules that all seem so ritually familiar yet modernly fresh - thus bringing on the Lennon/McCartney & Simon/Garfunkel comparisons .
 Musicians and music scholars alike all understand that the one thing anybody can teach about music, is the ability to create a melody.
 It has never been - and probably never will be - a learned skill.
 It cant be taught, it cant be told.
 It cant be bought, it cant be sold.
 You either were born with that unique gift or ability to hear melody, or not.
 It's important to understand this and keep in mind while listening to Jacob & Danny teach us all while making the rest of us songwriters jealous.

 please, just hear for yourself if you know what I mean.
 They need your support!